toasterofbread/spmp-docs/content/docs/about.md

 ######

-SpMp, and all of its adjacent projects, are open-source and [available on GitHub](https://github.com/toasterofbread/spmp) under the GPLv3 license.
+SpMp, and all of its subprojects, are open-source and [available on GitHub](https://github.com/toasterofbread/spmp) under the GPLv3 license.